 The biggest factor in the crisis is what conventional economics claims is the secret of the ‘free market’s’ purported success, namely, conventional so-called ‘endogenous’ loan money.
 This loan money:-

-Image result for money is created out of nothing in banks * is created out of nothing (by the pressing of computer buttons) by the banking system
+* is created out of nothing (by the pressing of computer buttons) by the banking system

 * has interest (as distinct from genuine administration cost) added